ratsky-oss/walnut/README.md

 For correct application usage all component should be running.

-To make all component run at once use walnut.target
+To make all component run at once use the walnut.target
 ```
 sudo systemctl start walnut.target
 ```
 **Restart** and **stop** actions are also allowed.
-However you couldn't see status of application via walnut.target
+However you cannot see the status of application via the walnut.target

-Alternatively, you can manipulate application via walnut-django.service, walnut-observer.service and walnut-master.service
+Alternatively, you can manipulate application via the walnut-django.service, the walnut-observer.service and the walnut-master.service

 <br>

 # Usage
-## Access application
+## Access the application

-Right after installation you should be able to access application from browser **https://{your_ip_address}/walnut/** unless you change nginx configuration.
+Right after installation you should be able to access the application from the browser **https://{your_ip_address}/walnut/** unless you change nginx configuration.

 Default certificate won't be valid.
 To explore app accept certificate.
-Just make sure to come back to [setting up production section](#setting-up-production-service).
+Just make sure to come back to [setting up production section](#setting-up-a-production-service).

 First access:
 ```